 Himalayan Mountain Range

-The Himalayan mountain range and Tibetan plateau have formed as a result of the collision between the Indian Plate and Eurasian Plate which began 50 million years ago and continues today.
-225 million years ago (Ma) India was a large island situated off the Australian coast and separated from Asia by the Tethys Ocean.
-Himalayas, Nepali Himalaya, great mountain system of Asia forming a barrier between the Plateau of Tibet to the north and the alluvial plains of the Indian subcontinent to the south.
-The Himalayas include the highest mountains in the world, with more than 110 peaks rising to elevations of 24,000 feet (7,300 meters) or more above sea level.
-One of those peaks is Mount Everest (Tibetan: Chomolungma; Chinese: Qomolangma Feng; Nepali: Sagarmatha), the world’s highest, with an elevation of 29,035 feet (8,850 meters; see Researcher’s Note: Height of Mount Everest.
-The mountains’ high peaks rise into the zone of perpetual snow.
+The Himalayan mountain range and Tibetan plateau have formed due to the collision between the Indian Plate and Eurasian Plate, which began 50 million years ago and continues today.
+Two hundred twenty-five million years ago (Ma), India was a large island off the Australian coast and separated from Asia by the Tethys Ocean; Himalayas, Nepali Himalaya, great mountain system of Asia forming a barrier between the Plateau of Tibet to the north and the alluvial plains of the Indian subcontinent to the south.
+The Himalayas include the highest mountains in the world, with more than 110 peaks rising to 24,000 feet (7,300 meters) or above sea level.
+One of those peaks is Mount Everest (Tibetan: Chomolungma; Chinese: Qomolangma Feng; Nepali: Sagarmatha), the world's highest, with an elevation of 29,035 feet (8,850 meters; see Researcher's Note: Height of Mount Everest.
+The mountains' high peaks rise into the zone of perpetual snow.

-Though India, Nepal, and Bhutan have sovereignty over most of the Himalayas, Pakistan and China also occupy parts of them.
-In the disputed Kashmir region, Pakistan has administrative control of some 32,400 square miles (83,900 square km) of the range lying north and west of the “line of control” established between India and Pakistan in 1972.
+Though India, Nepal, and Bhutan have sovereignty over most of the Himalayas, Pakistan and China occupy parts.
+For example, in the disputed Kashmir region, Pakistan has administrative control of some 32,400 square miles (83,900 square km) of the range lying north and west of the “line of control” established between India and Pakistan in 1972.
 China administers some 14,000 square miles (36,000 square km) in the Ladakh district of Kashmir and has claimed territory at the eastern end of the Himalayas within the Indian state of Arunachal Pradesh.
-Those disputes accentuate the boundary problems faced by India and its neighbors in the Himalayan region.
+Those disputes accentuate the boundary problems India and its neighbors face in the Himalayan region.